bryandesser/Quant4D/docs/source/dpc_com.rst

 DPC and CoM imaging generates a vector field, which can be selectively overlaid on any/all real space images.
-The user should first select the desired image by either clicking the relevant button above, clicking within the image window (i.e. *not* the title bar), or selecting the image from the **Image** dropdown on the Display tab in the **Settings** UI.
+The user should first select the desired image by either clicking the relevant button above, clicking the image window, or selecting the image from the **Image** dropdown on the Display tab in the **Settings** UI.
 After the desired image is selected, the user can click the **Vector Sampling** dropdown in the **Windows** tab of the **Settings** UI.
 Vectors can be displayed at each pixel (1:1), or subsampled by a factor of 2, 4, 8, or 16.
 This is especially helpful when the vector field is highly oversampled compared to its rate of change.
-Additionally, the user can change the color of the vector overlay independently on each image using the |colorpicker| icon next to the vector sampling dropdown.
+Additionally, the user can change the color of the vector overlay independently on each image using the
+|colorpicker| icon next to the vector sampling dropdown.

 iDPC/iCoM
 *********